eXpServer/expserver.github.io/docs/roadmap/phase-1/stage-7.md

 When operating eXpServer, a common method to terminate the program is by pressing `Ctrl + C` on the keyboard.
 This action triggers a signal named `SIGINT` from the operating system, prompting the program to shutdown within the terminal.

-When you terminate a program abruptly (for instance, by just closing the terminal or killing the process), it may leave behind resources that haven't been properly cleaned up.
-This could lead to memory leaks.

-So we need a way a way to know when `Ctrl + C` is pressed so that we can take care of destroying instance that maybe holding memory.
-This is possible with the help of the `[signal()](https://man7.org/linux/man-pages/man2/signal.2.html)` function provided by `signal.h` header.
+We need a way to know when `Ctrl + C` is pressed so that we do a graceful shutdown by destroying the core instance which will inturn destroy all other instances.
+This is possible with the help of the [`signal()`](https://man7.org/linux/man-pages/man2/signal.2.html) function provided by `signal.h` header.

 We pass a handler function (`signal_handler`) to the signal function, that will be called when the program receives a `SIGINT`.